Sharecare Inc. (SHCR) Shares Down Despite Recent Market Volatility

 Canaccord Genuity gave a rating of “Buy” to SHCR, setting the target price at $11 in the report published on August 04th of the previous year.

-During the last 5 trading sessions, SHCR fell by -6.99%, which changed the moving average for the period of 200-days by -4.48% in comparison to the 20-day moving average, which settled at $2.29.
-In addition, Sharecare Inc. saw 33.13% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SHCR fell by -35.45%, which changed the moving average for the period of 200-days by -26.80% in comparison to the 20-day moving average, which settled at $2.1593.
+In addition, Sharecare Inc. saw -11.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading